 Now that you've filled your page with content, it's time to promote the heck out of it.

-18) Measure the success of your Facebook efforts.
+14) Finally, measure the success of your Facebook efforts.